Please provide your zip code to see plans in your area.

 If you want to enroll in a Medicare Advantage plan, you can do so when you’re first eligible for Medicare, in a window that extends three months before or after the month you become eligible for Medicare (either when you turn 65, or in the 25th month of receiving Social Security Disability Insurance, or in the scenarios outlined above for people with ALS or ESRD).

 You can also change to or from Medicare Advantage during Medicare’s Open Enrollment period, from October 15 to December 7 each year.
-Starting in 2019, there’s also a Medicare Advantage open enrollment period (January 1 to March 31) each year, during which you can drop Medicare Advantage and switch back to Original Medicare (and a Part D plan if you want one) OR switch to a different Medicare Advantage plan (the ability to do this in the first part of the year is new as of 2019; for the last several years, Medicare Advantage enrollees have been allowed to switch to Original Medicare at the start of the year, but not to a different Medicare Advantage plan).
+Starting in 2019, there’s also a Medicare Advantage open enrollment period (January 1 to March 31) each year, during which you can drop Medicare Advantage and switch back to Original Medicare (and a Part D plan if you want one) OR switch to a different Medicare Advantage plan (the ability to do this in the first part of the year is new as of 2019; for the last several years, Medicare Advantage enrollees were allowed to switch to Original Medicare at the start of the year, but not to a different Medicare Advantage plan).